 5.3.3 User data and signalling data integrity

-The gNB shall support integrity protection and replay protection of user data between the UE and the gNB.
+The gNB shall support integrity protection and replay protection of user data between the UE and the gNB for all supported data rates.

 The gNB shall activate integrity protection of user data based on the security policy sent by the SMF.